First published on Wednesday, September 13, 2023

 However, your employee may wish to negotiate with you regarding taking paid or unpaid leave, so they have remaining annual leave for the rest of the year.
 To avoid disputes or a grievance being raised, it is important to recognise the wishes of the employee and to discuss the best options for both you, your business, and your employee.

-Have you considered a leave management system?
+Have you considered an absence management system?

 To avoid the confusion surrounding bank holidays, a leave management system can do the complicated calculations for you.
 Ensuring that your employee’s annual leave entitlements are accurately calculated according to your employment contracts.